Blog/News

 2. Material Breach

 A material breach is more serious.
 It occurs when one party fails to perform a significant part of the contract, essentially defeating the purpose of the agreement.
 For instance, if a seller refuses to vacate the property by the agreed-upon date, it could be considered a material breach.
-In many cases, breaches can be resolved through negotiation.
 An attorney can represent your interests and work towards a resolution without going to court.

 3. Actual Breach